PerformanceEstimation/Performance-Estimation-Toolbox/README.md

 The authors would like to thank [**Francois Gonze**](https://perso.uclouvain.be/francois.gonze/) from UCLouvain and **Yoel Drori** from Google Inc. for their feedbacks on preliminary versions of the toolbox.

+### Performance Estimation Framework

+The toolbox implements the performance estimation approach as developped in the following articles:
+ > [2] Taylor, Adrien B., Julien M. Hendrickx, and François Glineur.
+"Smooth strongly convex interpolation and exact worst-case performance of first-order methods."
+Mathematical Programming 161.1-2 (2017): 307-345.

+ > [3] Taylor, Adrien B., Julien M. Hendrickx, and François Glineur.
+"Exact worst-case performance of first-order methods for composite convex optimization."
+SIAM Journal on Optimization 27.3 (2017): 1283-1313

+Note that the approach of using semidefinite programming for obtaining worst-case guarantees was originally introduced in

+ > [4] Drori, Yoel, and Marc Teboulle.
+"Performance of first-order methods for smooth convex minimization: a novel approach."
+Mathematical Programming 145.1-2 (2014): 451-482

 ## Introduction to the toolbox

 The document [PESTO_CDC2017_FINAL](PESTO_CDC2017_FINAL.pdf) contains the reference paper for the toolbox.